Do Pergolas Require Planning Permission?

 - Make sure that the new building doesn’t block any important views

 These guidelines are general which means that they may not apply in your area.
-Additionally, they might be slightly tweaked in different places.
-So always verify the rules where you’re living.
+Additionally, they might be slightly tweaked in different places so always verify the rules where you’re living.

 What Happens If You Skip Planning?